Looking for a place to host your league?

 Tiers are a great way to organize your cheat sheet into groups of players of similar value.
 If you have a tier with five players, you’re essentially saying that you don’t have a strong preference between the five players in the group.
 During your draft, if all your players are still available in the tier, you may opt to hold off on drafting one of them since you’re likely to still have one or more of the players available on your next turn.
 To create Tiers, simply click on “Edit Rankings” from the Cheat Sheet Creator.
 When you mouse over rankings, you’ll see a link appear between rows called “create a tier” – simply click on this link to create a tier.
 You’ll also be able to drag-and-drop the tier or delete it once it’s created.

-What are Targets and how do I set them?
+What are player tags and how to I add them to my cheat sheet?
 (PRO Feature)

-Targets are a convenient way to highlight your favorite players.
-Whether they’re your super secret sleepers, top value picks, or the studs you just can’t live without, we make it easy to keep track of them in your cheat sheets and during your drafts.
-To target a player, simply click on “Target” next to the player’s name in the Cheat Sheet Creator.
-The box will turn yellow and that player will be noted as targeted on all your saved cheat sheets.
-You can easily remove the Target label by clicking on it again.
-During your mock drafts and real drafts, your targeted players will be highlighted in yellow on your cheat sheets.
-You can easily turn the highlighting on or off through the checkbox option at the top of your cheat sheet.
+Tags are a convenient way to highlight players on your cheat sheet.
+Whether they’re your super secret sleepers, studs you just can’t live without or potential busts you want to avoid, we make it easy to keep track of these players.
+To tag someone, simply click the “Tag as” button next to the player’s name in the Cheat Sheet Creator.
+You'll have the option to tag a player as a Target (yellow highlight), Sleeper (green highlight) or someone to Avoid (red highlight).
+You can easily remove any tag you designate by clicking on it again.
+During your mock drafts and real drafts, your tagged players will be highlighted with the corresponding Target/Sleeper/Avoid colors on your cheat sheets.
+You can easily turn the highlighting on or off via the checkbox option at the top of your cheat sheet.

 How do I add and edit Notes?
 (PRO Feature)